Stephanie Kay Nutrition

 • 1 teaspoon vanilla extract

-• 2 tablespoons coconut oil or butter, melted + more for greasing
+• 2 tablespoons butter, melted + more for greasing

 Instructions

-2. In a mixing bowl, combine all of the dry ingredients; oats, pecans, cinnamon, nutmeg, cloves, baking soda, and salt.
-Stir to ensure everything is well mixed and then transfer to baking dish.
+3. In a large bowl, combine all the dry ingredients; rolled oats, pecans, cinnamon, nutmeg, cloves, baking powder, and salt.

-5. Transfer the baking dish to the oven for 35-40 minutes until golden brown.
+6. Transfer the baking dish to the oven for 35-40 minutes until the middle is set and the top is golden brown.

 Nutrition